 Successful Talcum Powder Ovarian Cancer Lawsuits

-There is considerable evidence that some talcum powder may have contained asbestos, and this can lead to stage 4 ovarian cancer.
+There is considerable evidence that some talcum powder may have contained asbestos, and this can lead to stage 4 ovarian cancer and mesothelioma.
 Over the last several years, there have been several ovarian cancer talcum powder verdicts:

 - In August 2017, a woman received a $417 million verdict as she was dying from stage 4 ovarian cancer.
 She used baby powder on her genitals from the 1950s until 2016. (com)